DanielReverter/EDA-on-data-science-jobs-and-salary-prediction/README.md

 - Univariate analysis:

     Each column is analyzed individually.
-A selfexplaining graph of the variable is plotted using Tableau followed by a brief commentary.
+A self-explanatory graph of the variable is plotted using Tableau followed by a brief commentary.
 An example would be:

     *Salary (USD)*
     <div>